 To learn more about Unique Melody products on Headfonics you can click here.

-Mixing up drivers in today’s IEM market usually comes in the form of a hybrid combination of single dynamic and multiple balance armatures or even AMT drivers.
+Mixing up drivers in today’s IEM market usually comes in the form of a hybrid combination of single dynamic and multiple balanced armatures or even AMT drivers.
 That is probably the most popular combination in the market today ranging from the FiiO F9 at $99 right up to the oBravo RA C-Cu at $9999.

 Now around 4-5 years ago the whole dual dynamic driver craze tried to take off without a huge amount of success.
 Put that down to a lack of big brand backing or perhaps just poor tuning but they never sounded as convincing as single DD or hybrids.